meshhq/MeshStudioWebsite/content/blog/2018-03-01-readable-vue-components.md

 }

 /**
- * Deletes the item from the parent CheckList component */ const deleteItem = function () {
+ * Deletes the item from the parent Checklist component */ const deleteItem = function () {
   this.$parent.deleteItem(this.indexKey)